psychemedia/storytelling-notes/fairy_midwife.md

 LEGENDS OF THE IRISH CELTS. `[Legendary Fictions of the Irish Celts.
 Collected and narrated by Patrick Kennedy.
 London Macmillan and Co.]` From a very remote antiquity all branches of the Celtic race have inherited a multitude of traditions of the wild and wonderful, relating to the exploits of fabulous heroes, the mystic agencies of unseen spiritual beings, or the ghostly re-appearance of the dead.
 Originating in rude ages, when the untutored mind is peculiarly liable to superstition and exaggeration, such legends still preserve a marvellous vitality, and yield but slowly and reluctantly to the enlightenment of knowledge and philosophy.
 They are often cherished, even by the educated and sceptical, as possessing the charm associated with venerable auntiquity, and the romance inseparable from the mystical unknown; while by the uninstructed and imaginative Celtic peasant traditional tales of mythical heroes, and supernatural beiugs and appearances, are told and wondered at with a thrilling belief in their reality.
 The Irish peasantry, in particular, cling with affectionate tenacity to their immemorial traditions of visionary heroes, fairy influences, and warning apparitions from the grave.
 One of the chief amusements of their festive gatherings is the narration of such stories; and, when they are related with the solemnity, pathos, or humour of the practised storyteller, they never fail to amuse the old, while they are listened to with ecstatic delight by tha young.
 Mr. Kennedy has collected in a thick volume a great variety of those legends, ranging through every imaginable phase of wonder and superstition; and yet he concludes the work with the observation that what he presents is a mere fraction of the wealth of Celtic fiction.
 The collection has been made with an industry stimulated by the author's taste for antiquarian investigations, but the greater part of the volume consists of stories related to him by word of mouth in his visits to persons capable of enriching its pages.
 Some of the oral narratives he corrected from improved versions of them in the Bardic historians and aucient manuscripts, and no story is copied from any writer of the present or past generation.
 The Ossianic portion of the volume preserves numerous legends of Fion, son of Cumhail, King of Leinster.
 Fion, popularly called Fann or Finn MacCuil, was a real personage of military fame, slain at the Boyne, A.D.
 233. He is invested by the romantic historians of Ireland with the command of the national militia, the Fianna Eirionn, or Fians of Erin.
 The term Fians is supposed to mean giants or heroes, and is applied to the warriors of Albanach (Scotland) as well as to those of Ireland.
 Their chief employment was to defend the country from invaders, and for that purpose they were generally stationed in the neighbourhood of harbours.
 They were men of free birth, and a postulant for admission into the order was required to be so expert in military exercises that, merely armed with a stick and shield, he could defend his otherwise unguarded body from half-a-dozen men darting spears at him from a distance of nine ridges.
 The institution does not appear to have been long-lived, no records being left of it of greater extent than three generations.
 Most of the chiefs of this militia were killed at a battle with King Cairbre.
 Oisin, or Ossian, the son of Fion MacCuil — probably equivalent to Fin-gal — survived the fight, and lived till the arrival of St. Patrick.
 Some of his poems relating to Fion and his knights are preserved in the Book of Leinsttr.
 Oisin is especially eloquent in praise of his own son Oscur the Invincible, whom he mentions as treacherously slain by Kiug Cairbre:—

-"My sou urged his course
+"My son urged his course
 Through the battalions of Tare,
 Like a hawk through a flight of birds,
 Or a rock rushing down a steep.